JannineMeier/BAA_documentation/chapters/3 dataset/_index.typ

 )<T:metadata_thresholds>

-/// bis hieeeeeeeeeeeeeeeeeer
-== Creating Metadata Sentences for Text-Based Models
+=== Creating Metadata Sentences for Text-Based Models

 Since I planned to use transformer-based models like BERT or DeBERTa, I wanted to include structured metadata in a way that these models could understand.
 These models are designed to work with text, so I came up with the idea of turning the metadata into *natural language sentences*.